dickus/scripts/README.md

 **<hardlink_path>** — path to any hardlink which mirrors you need to rename.
 The path may be actual or relative.

 **<new_name>** — a new name for all hardlinks.

+## gamepad-battery.sh
+This script shows you you gamepad id, name and charge.
+Simply use ./<path_to_script>.